 - Adjust your platform settings to record your presentation.
 Though this may not be specifically requested, it’s helpful for everyone to access content after the live event concludes.

 - Arrange captioning for your presentation in advance (such as through the Federal Relay Service for government employees or another service provider).
+If possible, it’s a best practice to provide captioning by default.

 - Secure sign language interpreters—if requested.